blosavio/fastester/README.md

         Usage
       </h2>
       <p>
-        Prologue: We have previously profiled some execution path of version&nbsp;11 of &nbsp;our library.
-We discovered a bottleneck in a function,
-        <code>zap</code>, which just so happens to behave exactly like <code>clojure.core/map</code>: apply some function to every element of a collection.
+        Let&apos;s review our imaginary scenario.
+We have previously profiled some &nbsp;execution path of version&nbsp;11 of our library.
+We discovered a bottleneck in a &nbsp;function, <code>zap</code>, which just so happens to behave exactly like <code>clojure.core/map</code>: apply some function to every element of a collection.
       </p>
       <pre><code>(zap inc [1 2 3]) ;; =&gt; (2 3 4)</code></pre>
       <p>